Skip Navigation

 Published: January 2024

-Alaska educators hired after 2006 have the least secure retirement system in America.
-Most Alaska public employees who fall into TRS III and PERS IV are without a true pension option, and most TRS III employees don’t have access to Social Security.
-This combination has had devastating consequences on our ability to attract and retain the best and brightest educators for our students.
+Alaska educators hired after 2006 have been working under one of the least secure retirement systems in the nation.
+Most Alaska public employees in TRS III and PERS IV do not have access to a traditional pension, and no TRS III employee participates in Social Security through their work in school districts in the state of Alaska.
+This combination has had devastating consequences for Alaska’s ability to attract and retain the best and brightest educators for our students.

-In preliminary findings from Governor Dunleavy’s Teacher Retention and Recruitment Task Force, retirement was listed as one of the top-three issues for both teachers and administrators.
-Without a change, Alaska will continue to be a training ground for educators who want experience but have no financial incentive to remain in our retirement system beyond 5 years.
-This turnover is estimated to cost the State of Alaska $20 million dollars per year.
+In preliminary findings from Governor Dunleavy’s Teacher Retention and Recruitment Task Force, retirement security was identified as one of the top three concerns for both teachers and administrators.
+Without meaningful reform, Alaska will continue to serve as a training ground for educators seeking experience before leaving for states with stronger retirement systems.
+This ongoing turnover is estimated to cost the State of Alaska nearly $20 million each year.

 The Facts: